oceanprotocol/docs/discover/faq.md

 - OCEAN is already fully decentralized.
 - The Ocean core tech stack is already fully decentralized too: smart contracts on permissionless chains, and anyone can run support middleware.
+- Predictoor is fully decentralized.
-- The Data Farming incentives program has some centralized components; we aim to decentralize those in the next 12-24 months. ⁣
+- Data Farming has some centralized components; we aim to decentralize those in the next 12-24 months. ⁣

 </details>